Yorko/mlcourse.ai/book/topic05/topic5_part1_bagging.md

 ![image](../../_static/img/topic5_oob.png)

 The top part of the figure above represents our original dataset.
 We split it into the training (left) and test (right) sets.
 In the left image, we draw a grid that perfectly divides our dataset according to classes.
 Now, we use the same grid to estimate the share of the correct answers on our test set.
-We can see that our classifier gave incorrect answers in those 4 cases that have not been used during training (on the left).
+We can see that our classifier gave incorrect answers in those 4 cases that were not used during training (on the left).
 Hence, the accuracy of our classifier is $\large \frac{11}{15}*100\% = 73.33\%$.

 To sum up, each base algorithm is trained on $\large \approx 63\%$ of the original examples.
 It can be validated on the remaining $\large \approx 37\%$.